aharshac/aharshac-web/content/portfolio/collaborizm_projects/diy-rechargeable-batteries__27-05-2017.md

 assoc_id: ''
 assoc_name: ''
 layout: Project
+skills:
+- Li-ion
+- 18650
+- Electronics
 ---
 # Project Overview
 This project is a solution to problems all makers face while finding power sources for their Arduino, Raspberry Pi and other projects.

 This project attempts to reuse and recycle rechargeable Lithium Ion (Li-ion) cells from batteries found in e-Waste like laptop batteries, mobile batteries, power banks and other similar sources.